The First Black City in America: Lincoln Heights, OH

 Following incorporation coupled with solid economic mobility, we began a meteoric rise to reach our pinnacle throughout the 60s and 70s.
 Our independent school district was producing top academic and athletic prospects for colleges and universities nationwide (particularly HBCUs).
 Nearly dozens of businesses, including grocery stores, skating rinks, nightclubs, repair shops, and a pharmacy, operated with the overwhelming majority of their revenue coming from within Lincoln Heights.
 Simply put, the Black dollar circulated continuously and any service imaginable could be performed by a business owner with a shared hue.
 It was the greatest example of a self-sustaining Black ecosystem in America that also comprised the infrastructure to provide all public services.
 These were our glory days.

-There are six key things that changed the vibrancy of Lincoln Heights between the 1980s and 2010s (as they impacted us):
+Six key things changed the vibrancy of Lincoln Heights between the 1980s and 2010s (as they impacted us):

 1. Economic Isolation: All of the viable industrial land for development and subsequent tax base was carved out in the 1946 re-drawing of our boundaries.
 Resulting in limited land for development opportunities and billions in lost revenue.
 Did I mention the sound of gunfire to deter new business?